kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 * 1.10

-  * Added 100 Gig OTU.
+  * Added 100 Gig Transponder components.
 Removed commands to get SNMP statistics where index is not at the end of the OID

 Known Issues
 ===========

 * Component templates attempt to graph data that may not be available from some components.
-This may result in debg level events for SNMP variables that don't exist for the component.
+This may result in debug level events for SNMP variables that don't exist for the component.

-* The Device modeler FSP3000R7Mib must be run before any component modelers.
+* The Device modeler FSP3000R7DeviceMib must be run before any component modelers.

 * SNMP cache file needs to be created in /tmp.
 The file will not be removed when the device is deleted from zenoss.
 The Adva system must have a name